 Battling to win re-election in Sept.
 17 polls, Benjamin Netanyahu issued a deeply controversial pledge on Tuesday to annex the strategic Jordan Valley, which accounts for about a next of the occupied West Bank.

-He also repeated his intention to annex Israeli settlements in the wider West Bank, but in coordination with US President Donald Trump.
+He also repeated his intention to annex Israeli settlements in the more comprehensive West Bank, but in coordination with US President Donald Trump.

 The King also said Netanyahu’s pledge marked a “very dangerous escalation contrary to the Palestinian people” and was a “flagrant violation” of UN and international laws, SPA added.